 Major Messages from the Minor Prophets

-Quick recap before we get to the ending I never knew about, because most stories stop at Jonah and the whale, then going to Nineveh and the city being spared.
-The end.
-God’s plans won’t be thwarted and even if you try and run from Him, he will redirect you with a storm, a great fish, or whatever is necessary.
-Wait, there’s more!
+God’s plans won’t be thwarted even if you try and run from Him.
+He will redirect you with a storm, a great fish, or whatever is necessary.

 - God told Jonah to go to Nineveh and “cry against it, for their wickedness has come up before me.”
 However, Jonah boards a ship and flees to Tarshish from the presence of the Lord.
 Why?
 Because Jonah did not feel that Nineveh was deserving of God’s forgiveness.